nikhil-advait/react-coding-challenge2/README.md

 ### About this example
  This example is to demostrate use of react, redux as flux architecture and webpack (mostly used for HMR).
- This example is actually a assignment/challange.
-Please go in challage/ directory and read problem statement
+ This example is actually an assignment/challenge.
+Please go in challege/ directory and read problem statement.

 ### Few notes
 - Used React 0.13